pedrotcp/attempts/README.md

 A very simple yet customizable package to add timestamps to your print statements.

-You can replace the default 'print()', keeping all of its default options, or use the built-in "printt()" command, that accepts all the same arguments as "print()"
+It supports replacing the default 'print()', keeping all of its default options, or use the built-in "printt()" command, that accepts all the same arguments as "print()".
+You can also choose to use different colors on your timestamp.

 ## Installation